Round Bottom Background

-Sometimes the black letter law passed by the legislature is unclear.
-The legislature can’t anticipate every possible fact scenario when they pass a law, so it lay to the courts to interpret the law and give guidance to what it means.
+Sometimes, the black letter law passed by the legislature is unclear.
+The legislature can’t anticipate every possible fact scenario when it passes a law, so it leaves it to the courts to interpret the law and provide guidance on its meaning.
 This interpretation is called case law.
-When the court decides a certain meeting to the law it essentially answers a legal question.
-Lawyers and other courts then can rely on that ruling when they have a similar issue in their case.
+When the court decides a case in accordance with the law, it essentially answers a legal question.
+Lawyers and other courts can then rely on that ruling when they have a similar issue in their case.
 The following case answers the question above.

 In re Marriage of Shults, Unpublished Disposition, 2015 WL 9459743